by: Thomas Young

-The driving factor behind step four of the Four-Step Process is the ability to successfully modify a business web marketing strategy based on the available web stats and feedback from your site’s visitors.
-This is usually done in the team’s web marketing meetings and implemented through the team’s action plans generated as a result of these meetings.
+The driving factor behind step four of the Four-Step Process is the ability to successfully modify a business strategic digital marketing strategy based on the available web stats and feedback from your site’s visitors.
+This is usually done in the team’s strategic digital marketing meetings and implemented through the team’s action plans generated as a result of these meetings.

 How Often to Update the Home Page and Key Taglines